 Graduate Course Description

-Graduate work in the Department of Mechanical Engineering and Energy Processes is offered toward a concentration for the Master of Science degree in engineering.
-Safety glasses are required for some of the courses in this department.
-Four hundred level courses in this department may be taken for graduate credit unless otherwise indicated in the course description.
+Graduate work in the School of Mechanical, Aerospace, and Materials Engineering is offered toward a concentration for the Master of Science degree in engineering.
+Safety glasses are required for some of the courses in this program.
+Four hundred level courses in this program may be taken for graduate credit unless otherwise indicated in the course description.